 - Signatures: This section has the signatures of all the parties to the agreement and witnesses to the signatures.

-Here are some additional clauses to consider depending on the circumstances.
+Beyond the basic elements of a lease agreement and what needs to be disclosed in the state of Alabama, there are some additional details and sections you’ll also want to include.
 Custom clauses may need to be created if the property or the lease agreement has terms and conditions not described in this guide.
 Seek legal counsel from a competent real estate attorney for help with major modifications to this basic structure of the lease agreement and for help with additional clauses.

 - Pets: This clause covers the allowed types of pets, the number of pets allowed, and the specifics about any additional pet deposits required.